Definition of Accounting

 - Assets- The economic value of an item which is possessed by the enterprise is referred to as Assets.
 To put it in other words, assets are those items that can be transformed into cash or that generates income for the enterprise shortly.
 It is useful in paying any expenses of the business entity or debt.

-- Liabilities- The economic value of an obligation or debt that is payable by the enterprise to other establishment or individual is referred to liability.
+- Liabilities- The economic value of an obligation or debt that is payable by the enterprise to other establishment or individual is referred to as liability.
 To put it in other words, liabilities are the obligations that are rising out of previous transactions, which is payable by the enterprise, through the assets possessed by the enterprise.

 - Owner’s Equity- Owner’s equity is one of the 3 vital segments of a sole proprietorship’s balance sheet and one of the main aspects of the accounting equation: Assets = Liabilities + Owner’s Equity.
 It depicts the owner’s investment in the trade minus the owner’s withdrawal from the trade + the net income since the business concern commenced.